 Additional Resources for Bioinformatics Professionals

-The International Society for Computational Biology (ISCB) is a leading professional society for computational biology and Bioinformatics, which connects, trains, and empowers its members from all over the world.
-The society hosts conferences, journals, publications, education and training resources, and more.
+The International Society for Computational Biology (ISCB) is a leading professional society for computational biology and Bioinformatics, which connects trains and empowers its members worldwide.
+The society hosts conferences, journals, publications, education, and training resources.

 Databio has resources to help students interested in developing foundational skills useful for computational biology.
 There are basic resources, advanced resources, and complete references to explore in R, Bioconductor, Unix Command Line, Python, etc.